JuliaReinforcementLearning/ReinforcementLearningZoo.jl/README.md

 - PPO
 - DDPG

+If you are looking for tabular reinforcement learning algorithms, you may refer [ReinforcementLearningAnIntroduction.jl](https://github.com/JuliaReinforcementLearning/ReinforcementLearningAnIntroduction.jl).

 # Built-in Experiments

 Some built-in experiments are exported to help new users to easily run benchmarks with one line (for example, ``run(E`JuliaRL_BasicDQN_CartPole`)``).
 For experienced users, you are suggested to check [the source code](https://github.com/JuliaReinforcementLearning/ReinforcementLearningZoo.jl/tree/master/src/experiments) of those experiments and make changes as needed.